-VU University awards honorary doctorates to Herman van Rompuy, Fons Orie and Herta Flor
+VU Amsterdam awards honorary doctorates to Herman van Rompuy, Fons Orie and Herta Flor

 In recognition of their exceptional contributions to science and society